 The business goal: Increase traffic to the filmmaking page.

-Project type: Group project for graduate course
+Project Type: Team project for Advanced Content Strategy graduate course

 I interviewed four people who fit our user group to figure out what kind of filmmaking content and resources they would be looking for online.